TaylorResearchLab/Petagraph/petagraph/data_dict.md

     - MGI_Geno_DiseaseDO.rpt

 **Preproccessing**:
-Mouse genotype-to-phenotype (HCOPMP) data were obtained in January 2021 from multiple datasets from two separate databases.
+Mouse gene-to-phenotype (HCOPMP) data were obtained in January 2021 from multiple datasets from two separate databases.
 The first set of datasets were obtained from the international mouse phenotyping consortium (IMPC), which includes data from KOMP2, and can be found at http://ftp.ebi.ac.uk/pub/databases/impc/all-data-releases/latest/results/.
 We used the genotype-phenotype-assertions-ALL.csv.gz and the statistical-results-ALL.csv.gz datasets from this database.
 Both datasets contain, among other data, phenotype to gene mappings in the mouse.
 The second set of datasets were obtained from the mouse genome informatics (MGI) database and can be found at http://www.informatics.jax.org/downloads/reports/index.html#pheno.
 We used the MGI_PhenoGenoMP.rpt (Table 5),  MGI_GenePheno.rpt (Table 9) and MGI_Geno_DiseaseDO.rpt (Table 10) datasets.
 All 3 datasets contain, among other data, phenotype-to-gene mappings.
 The datasets from IMPC and MGI were combined to create a master genotype-to-phenotype dataset.
 This master dataset contains 10,380 MP terms that are mapped to at least one gene and 17,936 genes that are mapped to at least one MP term.
 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/HCOPMP.png" alt="drawing" width="800"/>

 ```cypher